EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **4. View the history of expenses**

-As a user, I can navigate to the “Expense History” page from the navigation bar so that I can review all my past transactions in one place.
+As Jordan Nguyen (a university student who wants to gain better control of his spending), I can navigate to the “Expense History” page from the navigation bar so that I can review all my past transactions in one place.
 Acceptance Criteria:
 - The navigation bar includes a “History” or “Expenses” option, and clicking it redirects the user to a page listing all past expenses.
 - Each transaction displays date, category, and amount.